noynaert/act102handouts/03_Links_and_Text/03D_Text.md

   * [Text Formatting](https://www.w3schools.com/html/html_formatting.asp)
   * [Comments](https://www.w3schools.com/html/html_comments.asp)

-## All content must be in a tag
+## All inline content must be in a tag

-All text must be in a paragraph or some other type of container.
+All text must be in a paragraph, div, list, or some other type of container.

 ## Character formatting